timhwang21/gitbook/programming/databases/metrics.md

 # Metrics

-This will be a loosely organized crash-course collection of facts about metrics in Rails.
+This will be a loosely organized crash-course collection of facts about metrics.

 ## Characteristics of analytical queries